spencertipping/ni/doc/ni_by_example_2.md

 What's more important is that all of the examples above are completely uninspired, joyless programs.
 Every single one of those programs makes make me hate programming.

 `ni` does the opposite.
 I wrote the `ni` spell in about 5 seconds, and I can explain how it works in about 30.
 Even at this early stage, I bet it didn't take more than a couple of minutes to figure out how to write the program either.
-It's easily tested, readable, concise, and beautiful.
+It's easily tested by dro, readable, concise, and beautiful.
 You should be excited about the possibilities just over the horizon.

 Congrats on finishing this chapter of the tutorial.
 In the first two chapters, you've been introduced tools for manipulating and expanding individual rows of data; in the next chapter we'll develop tools that condense and combine multiple rows of data into one.
 We'll also look at some specialized `ni` functions, and `ni` interoperability with Ruby, Lisp, and Python/numpy.